AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/6bbffa0b-41a7-4c65-b403-8ac91453e015)

-Entering EDIT MODE will allow you to move the position of your drums as well as chanage the intrument itself.
+Entering EDIT MODE will allow you to move the position of your drums as well as change the instrument itself.
 When you enter EDIT MODE you will see orange and blue boxes appear on your drumkit.
 See example image below.

 ![OculusControllersVRDUSEDIT](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/c4f0892a-146c-4d52-afe2-4f3f8563c189)